MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-140-Financial-Protection-Requirements-Indemnity-Agreements/subpart-F-Violations/subjectgroup-ECFR0f4dd34ac3bb074-Appendixes-Part-140/section-140.91.md

 (4) Reasonable expenses, other than loss of earnings, incurred by the insured at the companies' request.

-*Coverage B - Damage to property of an insured away from the facility.* With respect to property damage caused by the nuclear energy hazard to property of an insured which is away from the facility, to pay to such insured those sums which such insured would have been legally obligated to pay as damages therefor, had such property belonged to another.
+*Coverage B—Damage to property of an insured away from the facility.* With respect to property damage caused by the nuclear energy hazard to property of an insured which is away from the facility, to pay to such insured those sums which such insured would have been legally obligated to pay as damages therefor, had such property belonged to another.

-*Coverage C - Subrogation - Offsite employees.* With respect to bodily injury sustained by any employee of an insured and caused by the nuclear energy hazard, to pay to the workmen's compensation carrier of such insured all sums which such carrier would have been entitled to recover and retain as damages from another person or organization, had such person or organization alone been legally responsible for such bodily injury, by reason of the rights acquired by subrogation by the payment of the benefits required of such carrier under the applicable workmen's compensation or occupational disease law.
+*Coverage C—Subrogation—Offsite employees.* With respect to bodily injury sustained by any employee of an insured and caused by the nuclear energy hazard, to pay to the workmen's compensation carrier of such insured all sums which such carrier would have been entitled to recover and retain as damages from another person or organization, had such person or organization alone been legally responsible for such bodily injury, by reason of the rights acquired by subrogation by the payment of the benefits required of such carrier under the applicable workmen's compensation or occupational disease law.
 An employer who is a duly qualified self-insurer under such law shall be deemed to be a workmen's compensation carrier within the meaning of this coverage.
 This Coverage C does not apply to bodily injury sustained by any person who is employed at and in connection with the facility.
 This Coverage C shall not constitute workmen's compensation insurance as required under the laws of any state.

 II. *Definition of insured.* The unqualified word *insured* includes (a) the named insured and (b) any other person or organization with respect to his legal responsibility for damages because of bodily injury or property damage caused by the nuclear energy hazard.